NethServer/ns8-core/docs/core/clone_module.md

 The `05replace` step replaces MODULE_UUID, if the `replace` flag is `true`.

-Finally `rsyncd` runs at step `10recvstate`.
+Then `rsyncd` runs at step `10recvstate`.
 This step blocks until the "terminate" signal is received from the client, or the task itself is canceled.

-Additional steps implemented by the module can then adjust the module and finally start its services.
+Further steps implemented by the module can adjust the configuration and finally start the services.
+This can be achieved by self-invoking an action like `configure-module` on the module instance itself.